bitcoin/bitcoin/doc/zmq.md

 For instance:

-    $ navcoind -zmqpubhashtx=tcp://127.0.0.1:28332 \
+    $ naviod -zmqpubhashtx=tcp://127.0.0.1:28332 \
                -zmqpubhashtx=tcp://192.168.1.2:28332 \
                -zmqpubhashblock="tcp://[::1]:28333" \
-               -zmqpubrawtx=ipc:///tmp/navcoind.tx.raw \
+               -zmqpubrawtx=ipc:///tmp/naviod.tx.raw \
                -zmqpubhashtxhwm=10000

 Each PUB notification has a topic and body, where the header corresponds to the notification type.
 For instance, for the notification `-zmqpubhashtx` the topic is `hashtx` (no null terminator).
-These options can also be provided in navcoin.conf.
+These options can also be provided in navio.conf.

 The topics are: